-We’ve also learned that nicotine and other chemicals in cigarette smoke provoked high blood pressure (nicotine is a potent vasoconstrictor) and damaged the linings of blood vessel walls.
+We’ve also learned that nicotine and other chemicals in cigarette smoke provoke high blood pressure (nicotine is a potent vasoconstrictor) and damage the linings of blood vessel walls.
 But the alarming number of compounds in cigarettes and cigarette smoke has made it a virtual research nightmare to isolate the cause of smoking-related disease.

 We do know, however, that excessive buildup of carbon dioxide and carbon monoxide, which occurs in smokers, not only damages small blood vessels of the eye and heart, it robs the body of oxygen.
 A smoker might just as well hook himself up to the tailpipe of his car!